MyPureCloud/kiyoshi-test/providers/task_executor/executors/translation_uploader/README.txt

-translation-uploader job uploads translated file(s) from translation platform, such as Transifex, to development repository, as a form of Pull Request.
+Translation-uploader uploads translated file(s) from translation platform, such as Transifex, to development repository, as a form of Pull Request.

 ########################################
 #   NOTE:                              #